lpress13/coding_seminars/intro_to_coding/2/lecture.md

 ### Goals

+* Understand the basics of git
+* Be able to build code iteratively with frequent commits
 * Understand Object Oriented Programming

 ### Lecture

 * Homework Review
-* Problem: A number of folks turned in Homework that HAD been working, but which they then broke and couldn't fix.
+* Problem: A number of folks turned in Homework that HAD been working, but which they then broke and had a hard time fixing.
   * Iterative design
   * `git init`
   * `git add`